 Knowing that they have dementia gives your loved one the opportunity to think about their future needs.
 This is a good time to put in place an Advance Statement, in which they set out their wishes.
 This gives friends, family and carers the opportunity to get to know their likes and dislikes, whether that’s the sort of television programmes they like to watch, the foods that they like best or the types of outings that they enjoy.

 Reassure your relative that they won’t necessarily end up in institutional care.
-Elderly care at home is currently growing in popularity, as it enables older and vulnerable people to remain in the safe and familiar surroundings of their own home, even when they can no longer manage to live alone.
+Elderly care at home, provided by one of the best live-in care agencies, Elder, is currently growing in popularity, as it enables older and vulnerable people to remain in the safe and familiar surroundings of their own home, even when they can no longer manage to live alone.

 Live-in care means that a dedicated and empathetic carer moves into your loved one’s home and lives alongside them, providing a range of services that allow them to continue to enjoy an independent lifestyle without the disruption that a change of address would bring.